andreaphsz/importar/README.md

 ## Example

-This is an example which shows you how assign a short alias to the dplyr package.
+This is an example which shows you how to assign a short alias to the dplyr package.

 ``` r
 ## assign 'd' to dplyr and use dplyr functions by involving the '$' operator.